i-am-Shekinah/i-am-Shekinah/README.md

 I'm eager to deepen my expertise in software development and I'm open to roles that challenge me and help me grow.
 My long-term aspiration is to launch my own tech startup, where I can create impactful solutions.

 ## 📫 Get in Touch
-Feel free to reach out to me via email: [MichaelOlatunji.dev@gmail.com](mailto:MichaelOlatunji.dev@gmail.com).
+Feel free to email me at [MichaelOlatunji.dev@gmail.com](mailto:MichaelOlatunji.dev@gmail.com).
 I’m always open to new opportunities and collaborations!

 ## 🌱 Currently Learning
 I’m actively learning new technologies and enhancing my skills.
-Currently, I’m focusing on improving my knowledge in full-stack development and exploring the potential of emerging technologies.
+Currently, I’m focusing on improving my knowledge of backend development and exploring the potential of emerging technologies.

 <!---
 i-am-Shekinah/i-am-Shekinah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.